 - SIA program offerings (e.g., Security Project Management training seminars, Securing New Ground conference, SIA GovSummit conference)

-- Courses/programs/events related to information technology (IT) or cybersecurity
+- Courses/programs/events related to information technology (IT), physical security, or cybersecurity

-- Professional relevant courses or programs offered by reputable associations, colleges, universities, and private education firms relevant to your role and career in the security industry
+- Relevant courses or professional development programs offered by reputable associations, colleges, universities and private education firms related to your role and career in the security industry.

 Official Rules and Requirements